A Mastery approach to Maths

 West Hove Infants maths journey

-We have been using a ‘teaching for mastery in mathematics’ approach since September in EYFS and KS1.
-This approach links strongly with the updated National Curriculum which was introduced in 2014.
+We use a teaching for mastery in mathematics approach in EYFS and KS1.
+This approach links with the updated National Curriculum which was introduced in 2014.

 We are also participating in the Mastery Teacher Research Group, which is funded by National Centre for Excellence in the Teaching of Mathematics (NCETM).

 Participating in this research group will provide us with the opportunity to collaborate with a range of primary schools to further develop ‘Teaching for Mastery’ in maths throughout Sussex.